RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

 \bstart{Canvas, scenes, and cards} \cref{fig:teaser} presents an overview of \remixtape's interface.
 The input panel (\cref{fig:teaser}A) lists the available collections of metrics along with options to specify temporal granularities and filters.
 Within the main canvas (\cref{fig:teaser}C), content is organized vertically in \textit{scenes}, which are in turn composed of one or more text or visualization \textit{cards} that are sequenced horizontally.

-\remixtape~allows adding any number of scenes to the canvas, and these scenes can be reordered by dragging them vertically within the canvas.
-It is similarly possible to append any number of visualization or text cards (\vizcards~or \textcards) to a scene, and cards can be reordered within a scene via horizontal dragging (\cref{sec:remixtape:semantic-align}).

-As the number of scenes accumulate, \remixtape~provides a graphical summary of the canvas (\cref{fig:teaser}D), indicating each scene's associated metrics and its chronological coverage.
-Similar to a slide organizer panel in presentation tools, vertically dragging the scene summaries in the summary panel also reorders the scenes in the canvas.
+\remixtape~allows adding any number of scenes to the canvas, and these scenes can be reordered by dragging them within the canvas.
+It is similarly possible to append any number of visualization or text cards (\vizcards~or \textcards) to a scene, and cards can be reordered within a scene via dragging (\cref{sec:remixtape:semantic-align}). \remixtape~provides a graphical summary of the canvas (\cref{fig:teaser}D), indicating each scene's metrics and its chronological coverage.

-\textbf{\vizcard{s}} contain a line chart displaying one or more metrics over time.
-While initially empty upon creation, \vizcards~can be populated either by manually selecting metrics from the input panel or through system-generated recommendations (\cref{sec:remixtape:recommendations}).
+\textbf{\vizcard{s}} contain a line chart displaying one or more metrics.
+While initially empty, \vizcards~can be populated either by manually selecting metrics from the input panel or through system-generated recommendations (\cref{sec:remixtape:recommendations}).
 With either approach, it is possible to specify a desired temporal granularity (day, month, year) and constrain the selected metrics' values to a specific time range (\cref{fig:teaser}A, bottom).
 When combining metrics across datasets, \remixtape~implicitly finds common temporal granularities and collates time spans to render the appropriate line charts (\eg showing a gap in the line chart if there are non-overlapping time periods).

 \textbf{\textcards} provide text input affordances for adding paragraph-length commentary within a scene (\textbf{D2}).
 Each \textcard~also provides affordances to add additional paragraphs as needed.